The foundations of spectral computations via the Solvability Complexity Index hierarchy: Classifications in the SCI Hierarchy

 \subsection{The SCI hierarchy and computer-assisted proofs}

-Note that $\Delta_1^A$ is the class of problems that are computable according to Turing's definition of computability \cite{turing1937computable}.
-In particular, there exists an algorithm such that for any $\epsilon > 0$ the algorithm can produce an $\epsilon$-accurate output.
-Most infinite-dimensional spectral problems, unlike the finite-dimensional case, are $\notin \Delta_1^A.$ The simplest way to see this is to consider the problem of computing spectra of infinite diagonal matrices.
-Since this problem is the simplest of the infinite computational spectral problems and does not lie in $\Delta_1^A$, very few interesting infinite-dimensional spectral problems are actually in $\Delta_1^A$.
-This is why most of the literature on spectral computations provides algorithms that yield $\Delta_2^A$ classification results.
-In particular, an algorithm will converge, but error control may not be possible.
+$\Delta_1^A$ is the class of problems that are computable according to Turing's definition of computability \cite{turing1937computable}.
+In particular, there exists an algorithm such that for any $\epsilon > 0$, the algorithm can produce an $\epsilon$-accurate output.
+Unlike the finite-dimensional case, most infinite-dimensional spectral problems are not in $ \Delta_1^A.$ The simplest way to see this is to consider the problem of computing spectra of infinite diagonal matrices.
+This problem is the simplest of infinite computational spectral problems, but it does not lie in $\Delta_1^A$.
+Hence, it should come as no surprise that very few interesting infinite-dimensional spectral problems are actually in $\Delta_1^A$.
+Instead, most existing results on spectral computations provide algorithms that yield $\Delta_2^A$ classification results.
+This means that an algorithm will converge, but error control may not be possible.

 Problems that are not in $\Delta_1^A$ are computed daily in the sciences, simply because numerical simulations may be suggestive rather than providing a rock-solid truth.
 Moreover, the lack of error control may be compensated for by comparing with experiments.
 However, this is not possible in computer-assisted proofs, where $100\%$ rigour is the only approach accepted.
-It may, therefore, be surprising that there are examples of famous conjectures that have been proven with numerical calculations of problems that are not in $\Delta_1^A$, i.e. problems that are non-computable according to Turing.
+It may be surprising that famous conjectures have been proven with numerical calculations of problems that are not in $\Delta_1^A$.
 A striking example is the proof of Kepler's conjecture \cite{Hales_Annals, hales_Pi}, where the decision problems computed are not in $\Delta_1^A$.
-The decision problems are of the form of deciding feasibility of linear programs given irrational inputs, shown in \cite{SCI_optimization} to not lie in $\Delta_1^A$.
-Similarly, the problem of obtaining the asymptotics of the ground state of the operator
+The decision problems are of the form of deciding feasibility of linear programs given irrational inputs (shown in \cite{opt_big} to not lie in $\Delta_1^A$).
+Similarly, to prove the Dirac-Schwinger conjecture, asymptotics of the ground state of the operator